 Piano scales – overviews and instructions

-New scale with pictures and theory: Egyptian Scale
+New scale with pictures and theory: Iberian

-New article: How to interpret piano notes
+New content: How to structure your piano practice?

 How to define scales